 £2500 award for a distinguished thesis in an Asian subject falling within the scope of the Journal of the Royal Asiatic Society or of Modern Asian Studies.
-The thesis must have been examined and approved for the PhD degree at a British University in 2017.
-The date of the final approval letter must fall between 1st January and 31st December 2017.
+The thesis must have been examined and approved for the PhD degree at a British or Irish University in 2020.
+The date of the final approval letter must fall between 1st January and 31st December 2020.

 How to apply:

-Please complete the application form BAYLY PRIZE APPLICATION FORM 2018, and return by email with a PDF of your thesis to The Director, Alison Ohta, email@example.com, and The Events Officer Amy Riach firstname.lastname@example.org by Thursday 31st May 2018.
+Please complete the application form BAYLY-PRIZE-APPLICATION-FORM-2021, and return by email with a PDF of your thesis to The Director, Alison Ohta, firstname.lastname@example.org, and The Events Officer Amy Riach email@example.com by Wednesday 31st March 2021.

-Supervisors may nominate by name alone, but this must be followed by a direct application by the graduate by the closing date of Thursday 31st May 2018, and two references will still be required by 31st May.
+Supervisors may nominate by name alone, but this must be followed by a direct application by the graduate by the closing date of Wednesday 31st March 2021, and two references will still be required by the same date.

-The winner will give a lecture at the presentation of the Prize at the RAS, and publication as a Royal Asiatic Society monograph will be offered.
-Other shortlisted candidates may have their work considered for publication by the RAS.
+A shortlist will be published in September.
+The prizewinner will be announced at a special meeting of the RAS in October, and publication as a Royal Asiatic Society monograph will be offered.
+Other finalists will be eligible for consideration for an award of the Royal Asiatic Society’s Universities’ Prize Essay, and their work may be considered for publication by the RAS.

 The Prize is established by friends and colleagues to mark the outstanding contribution of Professor Sir Christopher Bayly FBA to the study of world history and that of Asia in particular.
 Further details, contained in the letter appealing for funds, can be found at www.royalasiaticsociety.org/about-us/the-bayly-prize/